 #Historical larp #LGBTQ+phobia #hope #community surviving in the system #scars of a civil war

-This is a larp about the resilience of a community in the context of an unhealed civil war.
+This is a larp about an agricultural penitentiary colony that reeducated LGBTQ people during Franco’s dictatorship in the 50s in Spain.
+It is a larp about the resilience of a community in the context of an unhealed civil war.

 This is not a larp about living misery, but misery will be part of the larp.
 This is not a larp about physical torture.

 The Tefia Camp was called a «Colonia Agrícola Penitenciaria» (an agricultural penitentiary colony) The story we’d like to tell in Violetas is one of a community rising from the experience of those who were imprisoned for existing.
 This was a prison where individuals were sent to cultivate the ground, on a deserted island.
 In Violetas you will play one of these prisoners and your character will have physical labor like: collecting water (as of today there’s no drinkable running water in the islands because the tap water is desalinated water) or building walls (since the walls to the Tefia prison camp were the ocean), “reeducation” classes, religion classes, mass.
 They will have no freedom, no intimacy.
 As a player, you will play on how these strangers came together to survive, the ones who did survive; the adversity, the imprisonment of not only their bodies but themselves, their minds.
 Since the players will have a hand in the creative concepts for their characters, we will also be telling your story, the one you want to tell in this context of community.

 Our aim as designers is to create a story about the people who survived adversity and kept hope alive during a very complex moment in the history of Spain.

 As LGBTQ+ activists, we want to state clearly that our behavior can’t be changed, because we are not ill, and the consequences of such punishment can leave a mark forever.